Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Conclusion and Avenues for Future Research

-Additional research is also required to compare different approaches to revealing multiple attributes from several credentials in a \ac{vp}, which is common in practical applications.
-As we discussed in Section~\ref{sec:design}, the holder could generate multiple \acp{zkp} that reveal attributes from each credential, or a single \ac{zkp} that takes multiple credentials as input and verifies all of them.
-The corresponding trade-offs depend on the number of credentials involved and whether general-purpose \acp{zkp} with or without trusted setup are used.

 While privacy-focused digital identity management is particularly important for individuals, the application of \acp{snark}-based anonymous credentials is relevant far beyond.
-Also digital identities for machines inherit privacy issues because they are often associated with individuals.
-For instance, blockchain-based energy markets require fine-granular and, therefore, personally identifiable production and consumption information~\citep{utz2022blockchainenergy,babel2022enabling}.
-Verifiability can typically be provided by signing the data with certified sensors, yet information such as the exact location of the sensor may be too sensitive to reveal, which is why, for instance, the polygon inbound predicate can be useful.
-Further applications where verifiable information for identification, authentication, and access control is desirable yet predicates may become relatively complex comprise blockchain-based e-voting~\citep{delignat2016cinderella}, privacy-focused digital currencies in regulated environments~\citep{gross2021designing,wust2022platypus}, verifiable polling that offers plausible deniability through local differential privacy~\citep{garrido2022polling}, as well as applications in the Metaverse~\citep{dwivedi2022metaverse}.
+Digital identities for machines are also exposed to privacy issues because they are often associated with individuals.
+For instance, blockchain-based energy markets require fine-granular and, therefore, personally identifiable production and consumption information~\citep{roth2022blockchainenergy,babel2022enabling}.
+Verifiability can typically be provided by signing the data with certified sensors, yet information such as the exact location of the sensor may be too sensitive to reveal.
+In this context, advanced predicates like proofs of geo-location can be useful.
+Further applications where verifiable information for identification, authentication, and access control is desirable yet predicates may become relatively complex comprise blockchain-based e-voting~\citep{delignat2016cinderella}, privacy-focused digital currencies in regulated environments~\citep{gross2021designing,wust2022platypus}, access management~\citep{difrancescomeasea2023xacmlzkp}, verifiable polling that offers plausible deniability through local differential privacy~\citep{garrido2022polling}, combating disinformation~\citep{sedlmeir2023battling}, as well as various applications in the Metaverse~\citep{dwivedi2022metaverse}.